General transformation neural networks: A class of parametrized functions for high-dimensional function approximation: Conclusion

 \section{Conclusion}

 We develop a novel class of DNN-like parametrized functions, i.e., general transformation neural networks (GTNNs), for high-dimensional approximation.
-The main idea is generalizing the affine transformation $x\mapsto Wx+b$ of the conventional abstract neurons to more general transformations $x\mapsto (Wx+b)\psi(x;\theta)$.
+The main idea is to generalize the affine transformation $x\mapsto Wx+b$ of conventional abstract neurons to more general transformations $x\mapsto (Wx+b)\psi(x;\htheta)$, where $\psi$ is a specific parametrized function.
 For ReLU activation, it is equivalent to generalizing the linear shape functions of the conventional DNNs to more complex shape functions.
-We take $\psi(x;\theta)$ as the polynomials of degree 2 and 3 for a detailed study, establishing universal approximation theorems and error bound estimation.
-In numerical experiments, we consider problems such as least squares regression and partial differential equations, where GTNNs show significant advantages over fully connected neural networks.
-On the one hand, GTNNs can achieve higher approximation accuracy in regression problems, especially for oscillatory target functions.
-On the other hand, GTNNs perform more robustly under stochastic training in the partial differential equation problem.
+We take $\psi(x;\htheta)$ to be polynomials of degree 2 and 3, and the finite Fourier series for a detailed study, establishing universal approximation theorems and error bound estimation.
+In numerical experiments, we consider least squares regression problems, where GTNNs show significant advantages over fully connected neural networks; higher accuracy is obtained in learning oscillatory functions, the flow of the shock-turbulence problem, multi-peak Gaussian functions and shock waves.

 Note that GTNNs are proposed based on the idea of the mesh-based approximations, such as finite elements and spectral elements.
-To implement the meshing, we utilize the ReLU activation, which vanishes in one part of the domain and acts as the identity in the other part.
-More generally, one can adopt other $L$-shaped activation functions such as the softplus function and exponential linear unit (ELU).
+To implement the meshing, we use the ReLU activation, which vanishes in one part of the domain and is the identity in the other.
+More generally, one can adopt other $L$-shaped activation functions such as the softplus function and the exponential linear unit.
 Whereas it is questionable whether sigmoidal functions are as effective as $L$-shaped activation functions, and this could be investigated in future work.

-Furthermore, in this work, we consider only two simple types of GTNNs: QTNNs, which use quadratic polynomials as the activated transformation, and CTNNs, which use cubic polynomials as the activated transformation.
-We think that the applicable types of GTNNs are far beyond these two.
-It might be promising to investigate other types of the general transformations, such as trigonometric functions or Gaussian functions, for specific problems.
+Furthermore, in this work, we consider only three simple types of GTNNs: QTNNs, CTNNs and TTNNs, which use quadratic polynomials, cubic polynomials and finite Fourier series as the activated transformation, respectively.
+We think the applicable GTNN types extend well beyond these three.
+It might be promising to investigate other types of general transformations, such as wavelet functions or Gaussian functions, for specific problems.